 One of the other things that HAD to go was the weird pocket door opening that the previous owner used to enter a second bedroom from the other side.

-It really made no sense to have a second entrance from another bedroom into the master bathroom, not to mention the door barely worked.
+It really made no sense to have a second entrance from another bedroom into the master bathroom.
+Not to mention that the door barely worked anyway.
 One of the many quirky things about this house when we first bought it, haha!

 Other than floorplan change, we essentially kept the footprint of the master bathroom the same and simply updated the style and features.

 The real statement maker in this room is the custom Fireclay Tile flooring pattern.
 I really wanted to do a mixture of blues.
 And I love how the mixture of the crater lake, morning thaw, and Caribbean blue hexite tiles turned out.

 Our Master Bathroom Remodel Before & After Photos

 You can see the weird pocket door opening in this before and after comparison.